Reading is my escape. It’s also my favorite form or procrastination.

 - Adorned: Living Out the Beauty of the Gospel Together by Nancy DeMoss Wolgemuth

-- Sharing Jesus (Without Freaking Out) by Alvin L. Reid (review coming soon!)
+- Sharing Jesus (Without Freaking Out) by Alvin L. Reid (my review here)

 - Respectable Sins: Confronting the Sins We Tolerate by Jerry Bridges